MarinoWilliam/movies-hub/README.md

 # Movies Hub

 Welcome to the movies-hub repository!
-This project aims to provide a fully functional backend with detailed documentation, including user authentication using JWT.
+This project aims to provide a fully functional backend integerated with a backend detailed documentation, including user authentication using JWT.
 Unfortunately, the frontend part of the project is still under construction and was not able to be completed in time.

 ## Backend

-The backend of this project is mostly complete and includes the following:
+The backend includes the following:

 - **User Authentication**: JWT-based user sign-up and sign-in functionality.
 - **API Endpoints**: A set of well-defined API endpoints for handling various backend operations.